parthiv-borgohain/parthiv-borgohain.github.io/_pages/about.md

 I am a seasoned Analytics and Data Science professional with 4 years of experience in the industry.
 My expertise spans across Machine Learning, Statistical Modelling, Reporting, Data Visualization and Data Wrangling.
 I’ve delivered impactful results for clients in various domains, including the Government sector, Sales & Marketing, and Supply Chain & Logistics.
 Additionally, I have experience in Product Analytics in the online gambling industry, where I provided actionable insights to CX Product managers on core products, engagement tools, customer support, and customer journeys.

-I hold a B.Tech in Computer Science Engineering and have recently completed my MS in Business Analytics from UT Austin - McCombs School of Business.
-My final semester focused on cutting-edge courses like Deep Learning, Demand/Pricing Analytics, and Social Media Analytics, along with a capstone project in collaboration with Microsoft.
-With skills in Python, SQL, SAS, Power BI, and more, I'm excited to tackle challenging Data Science and Analytics projects.
+I am an alumnus of the University of Texas at Austin, where I completed my MS in Business Analytics.
+My curriculum included advanced courses like Machine Learning, Deep Learning, Demand/Pricing Analytics, and Social Media Analytics, topped with a practical Capstone Project in collaboration with Microsoft.
+Equipped with skills in Python, SQL, SAS, Power BI, AWS, and GCP, I'm eager to delve into challenging Data Science and Analytics projects.

-I'm currently seeking full-time opportunities in this field.

 <br>